 Whitepaper for Next-Gen Privacy Protocol

-Zcoin will release a whitepaper detailing its next-gen privacy protocol that uses new zero-knowledge proof schemes that do not require a trusted setup and with improved performance and privacy.
-The aim is to have a system which is privacy on by default.
+Release of a whitepaper detailing Zcoin’s next-gen privacy protocol which uses new zero-knowledge proof schemes that do not require a trusted setup and offer improved performance and privacy.
+The paper has been released at lelantus.io

 Sigma (Σ) Protocol completely removes the need for a trusted setup, which is a major milestone for any privacy coin.
 In this design, RSA Accumulators which had previously been used for Zerocoin are replaced with Elliptic Curve Groups.
 As a side effect, Zerocoin proof sizes are reduced from 25 kB to around 1 kB and mint sizes cut by 75%, making Zerocoin much more scalable.
 Furthermore, it significantly enlarges anonymity sets (to >16,000 [tbd.]) and increases overall security.
 The latter is achieved by introducing 256-bit elliptic curves which, in terms of security, are roughly equivalent to 3072-bit RSA as opposed to 2048-bit RSA in use by Zerocoin before.